 That was a civilian.

-We're talking about an ISIS, a member of ISIS, uh, who everybody else that he was fighting with was killed except for this particular person, and they're calling the prosecution in the case is calling that person a non-combatant.
+We're talking about an ISIS, a member of ISIS, who everybody else that he was fighting with was killed except for this particular person.

-I mean, this is the this is leftist ideology.
+I mean, this is leftist ideology.

-And it's gotten to a point where even not just liberals, but conservatives are using these these terms.
+And it's gotten to a point where even not just liberals, but conservatives are using these terms.

 The media is using these terms.

-And 2018 has been the progression of this to the point where this nonsensical type of thinking that's on the far, far left, further than anybody that I know, this radical thinking on the left has leaked its way into Mainstream terminology.
+And 2018 has been the progression of this to the point where this nonsensical type of thinking that's on the far, far left, further than anybody that I know, this radical thinking on the left has leaked its way into mainstream terminology.

 And we have to stop.